nanotech/jellybeans.vim/README.markdown

 ([Leopard][tc-leopard], [Snow Leopard][tc-snowleopard]) will allow you
 to change the default colors.

+If you can't change your terminal's colors, add
+`let g:jellybeans_use_lowcolor_black = 0` to your .vimrc to render
+'black' text as grey.

 This script is [vimscript #2555][vimscript] at Vim.org.

 ### Screenshots